 Reddit generates revenue from advertising and from an ad-free premium membership tier.
 Advertisers can target specific audiences by selecting the subreddits where their ads will appear.
 Users can also purchase “coins”, which allow them to place awards on valued posts or comments.

 When Will Reddit Hold Its IPO?

 Reddit announced in December 2021 that it had filed a confidential draft S-1 statement with the SEC.
 In early January 2022, the news broke that the Company has selected Goldman Sachs and Morgan Stanley as lead underwriters for the IPO, with JP Morgan Chase also said to be involved.

-The number of shares, price range, and projected date of the IPO have yet to be announced, but some observers suggest that it could be as early as March 2022, and could seek a valuation up to $15 billion.
+The number of shares, price range, and projected date of the IPO have yet to be announced.
+Some observers suggested that Reddit could seek a valuation of up to $15 billion.
+As of

 Any IPO schedule is likely to depend at least partially on market conditions.
-Tech stocks are seeing a dramatic selloff in mid-January, which could potentially lead to a delay if market conditions don’t change.
+Tech stocks are seeing a dramatic selloff in 2022, which could potentially lead to a further delay if market conditions don’t change.

 📧 Get notified when Reddit sets its IPO date – sign up for our newsletter.

 What Do We Know About Reddit’s Fundamentals?